manmogvil/pool-manager/README.md

 ## Overview

-This application simplifies the management of lottery pools by tracking participants, contributions, tickets, draws, and prizes.
+This application simplifies the management of lottery pools by tracking users, contributions, tickets, draws, and prizes.
 The project focuses on building a clean, maintainable backend architecture while learning Go best practices.

 ---